 Louis Levin

-I am so pleased to be starting my second year as the president of Congregation Etz Chaim, and I am excited with our progress this year.
+I am so pleased to be starting my third year as the president of Congregation Etz Chaim, and I am excited with our progress this year.
 I love Etz Chaim and I encourage you to visit us regularly to experience our warm and welcoming community.
 When I am not busy with the synagogue, I invest in real estate and travel.
 Please come up and say hi to me at services, ask me questions and let me introduce you to our inviting spiritual home.
 We are filled with music, joy and laughter, and we encourage everyone to visit and experience this beautiful community we are, after nearly 50 years, continuing to create and grow.
 I look forward to welcoming you into our family and congregation.

 Vice President